teuk/mediabot_v3/docs/HAILO_3.5.md

 - provider error or timeout;
 - line break, control byte or oversized output;
 - implausible expansion or contraction;
-- loss of the candidate's learned lexical anchor.
+- loss of the candidate's learned lexical anchor;
+- changed numbers or reversed explicit negation.

 Every normal Hailo reply enters this boundary. `HAILO_POST_EDIT_ENABLED=0` is an explicit emergency provider kill switch: it retains the sanitized local